aiidateam/disk-objectstore/docs/pages/cli_usage.md

 Commands:
-  add-files  Add file(s) to the container create     Create a container optimize   Optimize the container's memory use status     Print details about the container
+  add-files  Add file(s) to the container backup     Create a backup of the container to destination location... create     Create a container optimize   Optimize the container's memory use status     Print details about the container validate   Validate the container
 ```

 Create a container: